Mississippi welfare funds scandal: Brett Favre and Mississippi state officials

 In 2020, Brett Favre's involvement with the development and promotion of a concussion treatment drug, Prevasol, by the Prevacus corporation, came under scrutiny.
 The nonprofit Mississippi Community Education Center (MCEC) received $2.5 million in federal grant funds diverted from Mississippi's TANF welfare funds, as well as tens of millions in public funds as an element of the scheme.
 The Mississippi state auditor has termed the scheme "the largest public embezzlement case in state history".
 A grand jury in Hinds County indicted MCEC founder, Nancy New, and her son Zach in the scheme.
 Favre had introduced MCEC's founders to top state welfare officials.
-A lawsuit filed against former Mississippi Governor Phil Bryant for his alleged role in the scandal resulted in the publication of a 2017 text message between Nancy New, operator of the nonprofit Mississippi Community Education Center, and Favre in September 2022.
-The message revealed former Mississippi governor Phil Bryant and some members of his government illegally diverted welfare funding to build a volleyball stadium at Favre's alma mater the University of Southern Mississippi, with Favre asking New: "If you were to pay me is there anyway [sic] the media can find out where it came from and how much?"

-Bryant became involved in the scheme when he alerted Mississippi State Auditor Shad White about possible fraud inside the Mississippi Department of Human Services.
+Bryant later alerted Mississippi State Auditor Shad White about possible fraud inside the Mississippi Department of Human Services.
 Text messages between Favre, Bryant, and New also revealed how the departure of John Davis, who himself was found to have been involved in the funds scheme, from the Department of Human Services would be used to divert attention and aid funding for the stadium proposal.
 Favre's daughter played for the school's volleyball team.
 In addition, Favre was paid $1.1 million in fees for speeches he never delivered and securing $2 million in public funds for a biotech venture which he already invested in.
 While Favre repaid the $1.1 million in two payments in 2020 and 2021, White sued him in early 2024 for nearly $729,000 in statutory interest.